 The consumer price index (CPI) in 1979 was 23.9. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 4.02% per year.
-Prices in 2017 are 357.7% higher than prices in 1979.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 4.02% per year.
+Prices in 2018 are 366.0% higher than prices in 1979.

 |CPI in 1979||23.9|

 |CPI in 2018||111.3692|

 Politics and news often influence economic performance.
 Here's what was happening at the time: